 -f, --force

-Don't ask for confirmation on drop database; with multiple commands, continue even if an error occurs.
+Don't ask for confirmation on drop database.
+With multiple statements, continue even if an error occurs.

 -?, --help